After Life (Buffy the Vampire Slayer): Plot

 The gang gather the next day at The Magic Box for brainstorming, but Buffy is still very closed off and leaves to patrol alone.
 With Buffy gone, the demon takes over Dawn, shouts at her friends and breathes fire before collapsing.
 Buffy finds Spike at his crypt and the two talk.
 Spike opens up to her, expressing his guilt for not being able to save her.

 Led on by Spike's hint, Xander questions Willow and Tara.
 Willow reveals that this creature was created by the spell that brought Buffy back.
 The demon does not possess a body, which is why it has been possessing members of the gang.
 A reversal of the spell will cancel out the creation of the demon, but it cannot be done without reversing Buffy's resurrection.
 After Dawn panics at losing Buffy again, Willow discovers that the demon can only survive if Buffy is killed.
 The demon, which had been housed in Xander's body while Willow shared this information, heads for the Slayer.
 Buffy is attacked by the formless demon.
 Willow and Tara cast a spell to make the demon solid, and Buffy kills it with an axe.

 Normality is somewhat resumed as Dawn heads to school the next day and Buffy sees her off.
 Buffy visits her friends and tells them she was in Hell during her death and appreciates that they brought her back.
 However, when Buffy goes outside and finds Spike hiding in a patch of shade, she admits to him that she was actually in Heaven and was happy.
-Spike is shocked as she relays that feeling the loss of Heaven, where she felt safe, loved, and complete, is Hell, and she stresses that her friends can never know the truth.
+Spike is shocked as she relays that feeling the loss of Heaven, where she felt safe, loved, and complete, is Hell, and she stresses that her friends can never know the truth, that their efforts to rescue her cost her eternal bliss.